galshaif/global-yemen/_pages/valleysongs.md

   </tr>
 </table>
 <p align="justify">
-<b>Translator’s note:</b> <i> F.B.H. sorrow now turns into anger as even more years pass with no sign of her husband’s return.
+<b>Translator’s note:</b> <i> F.B.H.'s sorrow now turns into anger as even more years pass with no sign of her husband’s return.
 She curses him for not returning to her during her childbearing years.
-Nor does he divorce her freeing her to remarry and find a more honorable place in another’s home.</i>
+Nor does he divorce her, freeing her to remarry and find a more honorable place in another’s home.</i>
 </p>
 </body>
 </html>